Bay Hive — Pollinator Intelligence Toolkit

 Opportunity Zones Grid-bucket sightings at ~1 km resolution; flags ≥5 sightings with no habitat within 800 m

-Connected Pairs Habitat site pairs within 300 m of each other (ideal stepping-stone distance)
+Connected Pairs Habitat site pairs within 300 m of each other (MST stepping-stone distance)

 Isolated Habitat Sites with no other habitat within 2 km (islands beyond reach of the broader network)

-Connectivity Gap Widest inter-site gap in the corridor; flags if >2.5 km (exceeds most native bee foraging range)
+Connectivity Gap Widest MST edge among corridor sites; flags if >2.5 km (exceeds most native bee foraging range)

 Quadrant Coverage Divides the map into four quadrants; flags any with no habitat present